LBK888/FOMA_lite/README.md

 A comprehensive Streamlit application for comparing different FOMA (First-Order Model Augmentation) implementations in regression tasks.
 This tool provides an interactive interface for data augmentation, model training, and performance comparison between different FOMA variants.

+##

+This project was folked and modified from the original [FOMA Repository](https://github.com/azencot-group/FOMA) (Kaufman et al., ICML 2024)

 ## Features

 - **Multiple FOMA Implementations**: Compare No FOMA, Simple FOMA, and Enhanced FOMA approaches